FasterSoftwareDeveloper/Android-Edge-to-Edge-Setup-Guide/README.md

 If you don’t use a Top App Bar, apply insets to your root layout instead.

 > 📝 Change _root to your actual root layout ID.
+For ViewBinding user binding.{Layout binding Id}

 ```java